-Application Submittal Process: All submittals of Class III, IV, or V Site Plans, FLUM Amendments, Rezonings, Annexations, Major Plats, Variances, and LDR Text Amendments will require an appointment with a Senior Planner.
-All applications requiring review by the Historic Preservation Board will require an application submittal appointment with the Historic Preservation Planner.
+Application Submittal Process: All submittals of Class III, IV, or V Site Plans, FLUM Amendments, Rezonings, Annexations, Major Plats, Variances, and LDR Text Amendments require an appointment with a Planner.
+All applications requiring review by the Historic Preservation Board also require an application submittal appointment.
 The appointment is required to ensure that all required materials, exhibits, and information is included and provided.

 All application packages, including those not specifically listed above, will only be accepted for processing when deemed complete at the time of submittal.
 If the submittal is deemed incomplete, the application will not be accepted until all components, including any fees, are provided together in one submittal.
 All applications identify the required information in addition to the Standard Application Items listed in LDR Section 2.4.3(A).
 (Updated April 26, 2017)